 Annick – Canada based, it’s “one of the most innovative and cutting-edge publishers of fiction and nonfiction for children and young adults”, according to its about page.
 It’s one of the specialty imprints listed on the page of publishing partners put together by Hands across the Sea – a US based non profit operating in the Caribbean and former Wadadli Pen partner.
-N.B. under specialty imprints they also mention California based and focused Heyday and Human Kinetics which it says “has a great lineup of how-to sports books, including cricket—a Caribbean favorite”.

 Book Smugglers – Starting in 2017, they are looking to publish four speculative fiction novellas a year.
 They are looking for diversity, subversion, genre crossovers for middle school (to use the American vernacular) up to adult, with a word count between 17, 500 and 40,000.
 Go here for the rest.

 CaribbeanReads is the publisher of my book Musical Youth – second placed for the inaugural Burt Award for teen/YA fiction.
 It is also the publisher of my children’s picture book Lost!
 A Caribbean Sea Adventure.